Haventec/authenticate-android-sdk/README.md

 * **getDeviceUuid:** It returns the deviceUuid of the current user from the Android Storage

+* **regenerateSalt:** Allows the salt to be regenerated post-initialisation.
+This should be done whenever a new hashed PIN is created, e.g.on PIN reset or add new device

 ## Demo app
 The demo app uses Haventec Authenticate directly but in a real scenario the frontend app should send requests to your backend app and after adding some private details (at least the apiKey) will communicate with Haventec Authenticate.